dmotz/trystero/README.md

     how many torrent trackers to connect to simultaneously in case some fail.
     Defaults to 2, maximum of 4.
 Passing a `trackerUrls` option will cause this option to be ignored as the entire list will be used.

+  - `firebaseApp` - **(optional, 🔥 Firebase only)** You can pass an already initialized Firebase app instance instead of an `appId`.
+Normally Trystero will initialize a Firebase app based on the `appId` but this will fail if youʼve already initialized it for use elsewhere.

+  - `rootPath` - **(optional, 🔥 Firebase only)** String specifying path where Trystero writes its matchmaking data in your database (`'__trystero__'` by default).
+Changing this is useful if you want to run multiple apps using the same database and don't want to worry about namespace collisions.

   - `swarmAddresses` - **(optional, 🪐 IPFS only)** List of IPFS multiaddrs to be passed to `config.Addresses.Swarm`.